tonysoutha/csci3081/labs/lab10_advanced_git/README.md

 ### Fix the Bugs

-1. Look at the error messages during compilation of the source code in the project directory and fix them.
+1. Look at the error messages during compilation of the source code by running `make` from the project/src/ directory and fix the bugs.

-Now compile: run `make` from the project/src/ directory!
+Now compile!
 You don't want to merge your changes back into devel until it compiles.

 If everything is working, you can commit - **BUT WAIT, read the next section before you commit anything!!!!**.